Aircloak/aircloak/bom/README.md

 ### License empty

 An empty license text has been generated for the package.
-This most pobably means that the code responsible for automatically recovering the license text from files like `LICENSE` or `README` found an empty section - see Manually Adding a License below.
+This most pobably means that the code responsible for automatically recovering the license text from files like `LICENSE` or `README` found an empty section.
+This is most likely a programming error unless - only the `:empty` license should have an empty text.

-### Forbidden license type :unknown
+### Forbidden license type :empty

-No license type _or_ text could be obtained for the package.
+No license text could be obtained for the package.
 See Manually Adding a License.

 ### Forbidden license type {:unknown, <hash>}